ShyamW/AWS-CSA-2019-study-notes/Course/S3/README.md

 Reccommended for 100MB, required for 5GB
 Use s3 byte-range fetches to download faster

+# S3 & Glacier Select

+S3 Select - used to retrieve subset of data (rows or columns) from object using SQL -Saves money on data transfer and increases speed

+Glacier Select - S3 Select in Glacier

+# DataSync
+Used to move large amountd of data from on-premise Used with NFS and SMB compatible file systems REplications can be done hourly, daily, weekly install datasync agent to start replication
+Can also be used to replicate EFS to EFS

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique